pdelporte/inline-edit/README.md

 ![Picture 12!](media/documentation/images/Picture12.png)

-To close and save the modification, click "check" button of the input field.
+To close and save the modification, click outside of the input field.

-## Number field
 For a **number**:

     <tr>